AshAvalanche/ash-docs/docs/toolkit/ash-cli/introduction.md

 **The need of an easy and scriptable way to explore Avalanche networks from the command line**

 - A network information is accessible through [AvalancheGo JSON-RPC APIs](https://docs.avax.network/apis/avalanchego/apis/issuing-api-calls), that are not made to be queried directly by developers.
-Extra development is required to reach an acceptable level of usability (don't tell me you like querying JSON-RPC endpoints with cURL 😬).
+Extra development is required to reach an acceptable level of usability (don't tell us you like querying JSON-RPC endpoints with cURL 😬).
 - The **API layout is not optimal for all queries** and sometimes requires multiple calls to get the desired information.
 The Ash CLI abstracts this complexity and provides a single command to get the information you need.

-Example command for listing all the blockchains of the `Vn3aX6hNRstj5VHHm63TCgPNaeGnRSqCYXQqemSqDd2TQH4qJ` Subnet:
+Let's see how easy it is to list all the blockchains of the `Vn3aX6hNRstj5VHHm63TCgPNaeGnRSqCYXQqemSqDd2TQH4qJ` Subnet using Ash CLI vs cURL:

 <Tabs>
   <TabItem value="curl" label="Using cURL" default>